syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/ColumnDragAndDrop.md

 ## Cancel dropping of a particular column in a position

-Dropping of a particular column in a position can be canceled using `QueryColumnDraggingReason` and `Position` arguments in the `QueryColumnDragging` event handler.
+Dropping of a particular column in a position can be canceled using `QueryColumnDraggingReason` and `Position` arguments of the `QueryColumnDragging` event handler.

 {% tabs %}
 {% highlight c# %}